Pia Mikhael is a guest contributor. The views expressed are hers and do not necessarily reflect the views of Rho.

 For example, if the stock price rises from $10 to $15, the employee can receive a $5 increase per share.

-• Employee stock purchase plans (ESPPs): These plans allow employees to purchase company stock at a discount, often through payroll deductions.
+- Employee stock purchase plans (ESPPs): They allow employees to buy company stocks at a discounted rate.

 For instance, an employee can buy shares at a 15% discount through an ESPP.